Genus fields of abelian extensions of congruence rational function fields: General congruence function fields

 so that $A\cap ({\mathcal G}\times 1)={\mathcal H}\times 1$.
 Similarly $A\cap(1\times G)=1\times H$.
 Therefore

 Since it is easily seen that $({\mathcal G}\times H)\cap A= A\cap ({\mathcal H}\times G)={\mathcal H}\times H$, it follows that $FM=KM=FK$.

-Given that $F_g/F$ is unramified and $\S F$ decomposes fully, we obtain that $_nK F_g/{_nK}$ is unramified and $\S {_nF}$ decomposes fully.
-Now, in $_nK/K$ the only possible ramified prime is $\S K$ and if this is so, it is wildly ramified.
-It follows that in ${_nK}F_g/K$ the only possible ramified prime is $\S K$ and if this is so, it is wildly ramified.
-In particular in $F_gK/K$ the only possible ramified prime is $\S K$ and if it ramified, it is wildly ramified.
+Given that $F_{{\eu {ge}}}/F$ is unramified and $\S F$ decomposes fully, we obtain that $_nK F_{{\eu {ge}}}/{_nK}$ is unramified and $\S {_nF}$ decomposes fully.
+Now, in $_nK/K$ the only possible ramified primes are those in $\S K$ and if this is so, they are wildly ramified.
+It follows that in ${_nK}F_{{\eu {ge}}}/K$ the only possible ramified primes are the elements of $\S K$ and if this is so, they are wildly ramified.
+In particular, in $F_{{\eu {ge}}}K/K$ the only possible ramified primes are those in $\S K$ and if they are ramified, they are wildly ramified.

-Again, given that the extension $F_g/F$ is unramified and $\S F$ decomposes fully, $F_g K/FK$ is unramified and $\S {FK}$ decomposes fully.
+Again, given that the extension $F_{{\eu {ge}}}/F$ is unramified and $\S F$ decomposes fully, $F_{{\eu {ge}}} K/FK$ is unramified and $\S {FK}$ decomposes fully.
 In the extension $F/(K\cap F)$, $\S{K\cap F}$ is tamely ramified, hence $\S K$ is tamely ramified in $FK/K$.
 Therefore $\S K$ decomposes fully in $FK/K$.
-In short, we have $F_gK\subseteq K_g$.
+In short, we have $F_{{\eu {ge}}}K\subseteq K_{{\eu {ge}}}$.